Hazaragi dialects: Verb morphology

-The imperfective marker is mi- (assimilated variants: m-, mu-, m-, mê-; as in mi-zan-um, "I hit, I am hitting").
+The imperfective marker is the prefix mi- (assimilated variants: m-, mu-, m-, mê-), as in the conjugated verb mi-zan-um ('I am hitting').
 The subjunctive and imperative marker is bi- (with similar assimilation).
-The negation is na- (as in na-mi-zad-um, "I was not hitting").
-These usually attract stress.
+The negation prefix is na- and is placed before all other prefixes, as in na-mi-zad-um ('I was not hitting').
+These typically attract stress.

 Tenses

-The tense, mood, and aspect system is typically quite different from Western Persian.
+The tense, mood, and aspect systems are somewhat different from Western Persian.
 The basic tense system is threefold: present-future, past, and remote (pluperfect).
 New modal paradigms developed in addition to the subjunctives: